-"You'll hear about a flood watch.
+"There will be a flood watch.
 A FLOOD WATCH means a flood might happen, so we need to be prepared.
-You'll hear the message on the radio, TV, by a cell phone alert, or from a grown-up," said Matthew.
+You'll hear about it on the TV, radio, through a phone alert or from a grown-up," said Matthew.